-In connection with our business combination, we entered in to an amended and restated registration rights agreement (the "Amended and Restated Registration Rights Agreement"), with Kevin Appelbaum Revocable Trust, an affiliate of Kevin Appelbaum, our former director and Chief Executive Officer and beneficial owner of more than 5% of our common stock, and David P. Perry 2015 Trust (the "Perry Trust"), an affiliate of David Perry, the Executive Chairman of our board of directors and beneficial owner of more than 5% of our common stock, Mountain Crest Capital LLC (the "MCAD Sponsor"), a beneficial owner of more than 5% of our common stock, and certain affiliates of the MCAD Sponsor.
-The Amended and Restated Registration Rights Agreement dated January 7, 2021 by and among the Company, the MCAD Sponsor and its affiliates.
+In connection with our business combination, we entered in to an amended and restated registration rights agreement (the "Amended and Restated Registration Rights Agreement"), with Kevin Appelbaum Revocable Trust, an affiliate of Kevin Appelbaum, our former director and Chief Executive Officer and beneficial owner of more than 5% of our common stock, and David P. Perry 2015 Trust (the "Perry Trust"), an affiliate of David Perry, the Executive Chairman of our board of directors and beneficial owner of more than 5% of our common stock, and certain affiliates of the MCAD Sponsor.
+The Amended and Restated Registration Rights Agreement amended and restated the Registration Rights Agreement dated January 7, 2021 by and among the Company, the MCAD Sponsor and its affiliates.
 The Amended and Restated Registration Rights Agreement required us to, among other things, file a resale registration statement on behalf of the stockholders no later than 30 days from the closing of the business combination.
 The Registration Rights Agreement also provided certain demand registration rights and piggyback registration rights to the stockholders, subject to underwriter cutbacks and issuer blackout periods.
 We agreed to pay certain fees and expenses relating to registrations under the Amended and Restated Registration Rights Agreement.